Trace-Share/Trace-API/README.md

 ##### 400 - Bad request
 Client sent invalid data.
 See response body for details.

+##### 404 - Object does not exists
+Object you are trying to work with does not exists.

 ##### 500 - Internal Server Error
 Unhandled error occurred.
 See logs for details.